IchinnorovTuguldur/IchinnorovTuguldur.github.io/README.md

  -HTML
  -CSS
  -JavaScript

- Tested in Safari and Google chrome browser
+ Tested on Safari and Google Chrome browser

 ----